erik-eisenhauer/Chart.js/README.md

 *Simple HTML5 Charts using the canvas element* [chartjs.org](http://www.chartjs.org)

+## Introduction

+**Six chart types**

+Visualize your data in 6 different ways.
+Each of them animated, with a load of customisation options and interactivity extensions.

+**HTML5 based**

+Chart.js uses the HTML5 canvas element.
+It's supported in all modern browsers, and polyfills support for IE7/8.

 ## Documentation

 You can find documentation at [chartjs.org/docs](http://www.chartjs.org/docs/).
 The markdown files that build the site are available under `/docs`.
 Please note - in some of the json examples of configuration you might notice some liquid tags - this is just for the generating the site html, please disregard.